slabbi/Z80-CPU-Tester/Model 1/Hardware/README.md

 ### 74HC04

-* The 74HC04 can be a HC or HCU type (HCT should also work but is untested).
+* The 74HC04 can be a HC or HCU type (HCT can work but usually it is not recommended).
+The 74HCU04 is the best choice for the Pierce Oscillator but when you don't already have it try a 74HC04 first.

 ### 74LS574